ProfilePic

 • Refinancing

 As a homeowner, there are many reasons to consider refinancing your mortgage.
-It could get you a lower interest rate than the loan you currently have or save you money on interest.
+It could get you a lower interest rate than your current loan or save you money on interest.
 You might refinance the loan into a shorter term so that it’s paid off several years earlier than your original mortgage loan.
-Your existing mortgage may have been an adjustable-rate mortgage that you want to flip to a fixed-rate mortgage or the other way around.
+Your existing mortgage may have been an adjustable-rate mortgage that you want to flip to a fixed-rate mortgage or vice versa.
 Or, you may wish to leverage the equity on your home to make a large purchase or consolidate other debt.

 Lowering Your Interest Rate

 One of the most popular reasons to refinance a mortgage loan is to lower the interest rate on the existing loan.
 Some lenders say that a 1% reduction in interest could be enough to consider refinancing a mortgage loan.
-It is often best to consider refinancing your mortgage loan if you are getting at least a 2% reduction.
+It is often best to refinish your mortgage loan if you get at least a 2% reduction.

 Shortening your Loan’s Term

 When market conditions lower interest rates on mortgage loans, this could be an opportunity to refinance.
-You may consider making a move to a shorter-term loan without changing your monthly payment significantly.
-A shorter-term loan decreases the amount of interest you will pay on the loan due to the shorter length of time you’ll be paying it back.
-Decreases in the mortgage payment are dependent on your loan’s original term and interest rate, and the new loan’s term and interest rate.
-There are several refinance calculators available that help you estimate your savings and payment amounts available online.
+You may consider moving to a shorter-term loan without changing your monthly payment significantly.
+A shorter-term loan decreases the interest you will pay on the loan due to the shorter length of time you’ll be paying it back.
+Decreased mortgage payments depend on your loan’s original term and interest rate as well as the new loan’s term and interest rate.
+Several refinance calculators are available to help you estimate your savings and payment amounts are available online.

 Converting an Adjustable-Rate or Fixed-Term Mortgage

 Typically, ARMs will provide you with a lower interest rate than a fixed-term mortgage for the first few years of the loan.
-These types of loans have a fixed interest rate for several years, then will vary by market conditions.
+These loans have a fixed interest rate for several years and will vary by market conditions.
 The interest rate could fluctuate every year, going up or down.
 The instability of your interest rate and mortgage payments is an excellent reason to consider converting an ARM to a fixed term.

 Tapping Into Your Equity

 All the reasons above are financially sound reasons to consider refinancing your mortgage loan.
-If you want to tap into your home’s equity to pay for other debt or expenses, you will get what is called a cash-out refinance.
-Remodeling your home, which would increase its worth, would be a good reason to get a cash-out refinance.
-You may have other debt that you are paying at a higher interest, which you would like to consolidate at a lower interest rate available through refinancing your home.
-There might be an upcoming expense, such as financing a child’s education where other loan sources would incur a higher interest rate than home equity.
+You will get a cash-out refinance if you want to tap into your home’s equity to pay for other debt or expenses.
+Remodeling your home, which would increase its worth, would be a good reason to get a cash-out to refinance.
+You may have other debt that you are paying at a higher interest rate, which you would like to consolidate at a lower interest rate, which is available through refinancing your home.
+There might be an upcoming expense, such as financing a child’s education, where other loan sources would incur a higher interest rate than home equity.

-It’s always best to make sure that you are running your numbers when considering whether it’s the right time to refinance.
-Here's a calculator that can you determine if refinancing your home can benefit you.
-If you are ready to refinance your mortgage, give our experts at NASB a call at 855-465-0753 or click here for more information.
+It’s always best to ensure you are running your numbers when considering whether it’s the right time to refinance.
+Here's a calculator to determine if refinancing your home can benefit you.
+If you are ready to refinance your mortgage, call our experts at NASB at 855-465-0753 or click here for more information.